olitreadwell/dotfiles/atom/packages/autocomplete-plus/README.md

 * Disable autocomplete for file(s) via blacklisting, e.g. `*.md` to blacklist Markdown files
 * Disable autocomplete for editor scope(s) via blacklisting
 * Expands a snippet if an autocomplete+ provider includes one in a suggestion
+* Allows external editors to register for autocompletions

 ## Provider API